 by Ahmad W.

 Currently based in the UK and the UAE, Ahmad W. is a poster designer, budding screenwriter and journalist from Boston and the (self-proclaimed) #1 Robert Eggers stan.
-His favorite films include mother!, The Witch, Black Swan, Hereditary and Scream.
+His favourite films include mother!, The Witch, Black Swan, Hereditary and Scream.
 His claim to fame is a DM he got from Ari Aster (who has since left him on read) and his favorite pastime is spending the day in a cold, half-empty movie theater.
 You can follow him on Twitter at @ephwinslow.